cpske/ISP/topics.md

-### Build Tools, Build Management, and Automatic Build-and-Test

-* Basic build tools: using Ant or Maven for Java.
-  - maybe cover "make" and GNU make for perspective

-* Build and Dependency Management Tools
-  - ant and ivy (for dependency mgmt)
-  - maven
-  - gradle

-* Using automatic build and test with CircleCI or Travis on Github.

 ### Reviews

 * Reviews find more defects than testing, according to many studies.
 * Different kinds of reviews.
 * For ISP, desk check and pair reviews probably most relevant.

-### Clean Code

-[Clean Code](http://www.jeremybytes.com/Downloads/CleanCode.pdf) PDF by JeremyBytes.
-His web page on [clean code](ww.jeremybytes.com/Demos.aspx#CC) has other useful material.

-* Important lessons from *Clean Code* and *Code Complete*.

-* Maybe look at *Practices of an Agile Developer*.
-Each chapter is short and covers one lesson.
-Some parts are online.

-* Use a coding convention, and consistent coding style.

-* How to use Checkstyle.
-How to configure and safe a code style Eclipse or IntelliJ.

-* Look at coding guidelines from some real projects.
-Apache is good source.

-### Documenting Your Code

-* Python Docstrings, Javadoc, or Scaladoc to create documentation for everyone to use.
-* Syntax of Python Docstrings.
-    - 3 variations: Python official docstrings, Google style, Numpy style
-* Tools for formatting them:
-    - pydoc
-    - python interactive: help(something)
-    - Sphinx and the Napolean addon
-* Code comments to explain *why* and details not obvious from code

 ### Project Documentation